athenarc/EOSCF-Provider-Insights/README.md

 Build and run:

 1. Make sure that you have added the `.env` file in the project root
-2. Run `docker build -t provider-insights-image . -f Dockerfile-rs`
+2. Run `docker build -t provider-insights-image . -f Dockerfile`
 3. Run `docker run -p <port>:4558 provider-insights-image`

 ## Environment variables